20 years experience

 This is known as a tailwater fishery.
 What a tail water fishery is and what keeps this section fishing so good is the cold water outflow of the Belwood lake damn.
 Unlike many damns the water on this dams flow out from the bottom and stays cold long into July.
 Above the dam the lake and the upper river can get very warm and are much better for bass, pike and carp.
 In fact there is almost no trout up river of Belwood lake.

 The section of the Grand River near in Fergus is said to be the best tail-water brown trout fishery in Eastern Canada and is arguably the most popular fly fishing destination in Ontario.

-Unfortunately being this popular can mean that at times it can get a bit busy, but the good thing is there is tons of water to fish and loads of fish in every spot and if you avoid the more popular spot it’s not hard to find a spot all to yourself.
+Unfortunately being this popular can mean that at times it can get a bit busy with many guys fishing the Grand river especially on the weekends, but the good thing is there is tons of water to fish and loads of fish in every spot along the 30 kilometers of trout water and if you avoid the more popular spot it’s not hard to find a spot all to yourself.

 Regardless of the fishing pressure we know how to find un-crowded sections that have lots of big, scrappy and numerous brown trout over fourteen inches for our clients to enjoy.

 Fishing the Grand river can mean big trout.
 Some big brown trout in the 25″ to 27″ size are caught every season here.
 Ten to fifty brown trout a day is not uncommon for our clients and days of three to seven brown trout over twenty inches is very possible, but only if you know where the big ones are and how to fish for them.
 Otherwise many anglers struggle with catching the big ones consistently which is why I stay so busy.